the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 );
 ~~~~~~~

 The `onRemoveItem` function is typed twice for the `ItemProps` and `ListProps`.
-To be more accurate, you *could* extract this to a standalone defined `OnRemoveItem` TypeScript type and reuse it for both `onRemoveItem` prop type definitions.
-Note, however, that development becomes increasingly difficult as components are split up into different files.
+To be more accurate, you *can* extract this to a standalone defined `OnRemoveItem` TypeScript type and reuse it for both `onRemoveItem` prop type definitions.
+Note that development becomes increasingly difficult as components are split up into different files.
 That's why we will keep the duplication here.
 Now, since we already have the `Story` and `Stories` types, we can repurpose them for other components.
 Add the `Story` type to the callback handler in the `App` component:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~